magnoeasy/easybuilder/english.md

 This is a component that allows the user to insert text with the desired formatting.

 Select the "Editor" component, then drag and drop it where it says "Drop new field here!
-When you drop it, a tab will appear on the right side of the screen called "Properties of Field" (If it doesn't appear, just click on the field you just dropped).
+When you drop it, a tab called "Properties of Field"  will appear on the right side of the screen (If it doesn't, click on the field you just dropped).

 ![image](./BuilderImages/editor.gif)

 Run the application:
 ![image](https://user-images.githubusercontent.com/81401104/115909971-9c2e2a00-a442-11eb-9d79-740daa7fcc39.png)

-And here you can edit the text with any formatting you want (underline, bold, and so on), you can add links, emojis, and various other things.
+And here you can edit the text with any formatting you want (underline, bold, and so on), you can add links, emojis, and others.

 After adding the information you want, click on the button ![image](https://user-images.githubusercontent.com/81401104/115909993-a8b28280-a442-11eb-90a0-60ada9302880.png).

-And it will appear as follows:
+And it will show as this:

 ![image](https://user-images.githubusercontent.com/81401104/115910982-e532ae00-a443-11eb-8384-8290a56f32fe.png)